Title :: Don’t Stop Believin’

 Don’t Stop Believin’

-Dust and blood had dried, caked into the cracks of her hands and matted her hair, held it tight to one side of her head as Buffy struggled to remove the tacky substance covering more then a third of her body.
-A washcloth, once white and now pink with blood, was scrubbed against her body as the motel’s less then stellar water pressure beat at her slim frame.
+Dust and blood had dried, caked into the cracks of her hands and matted her hair, held it tight to one side of her head as Buffy struggled to remove the tacky substance covering more than a third of her body.
+A washcloth, once white and now pink with blood, was scrubbed against her body as the motel’s less than stellar water pressure beat at her slim frame.
 The fist holding the freebie bar of soap shook and she dropped it, swearing as it struck the plastic tub and skipped toward the drain as she presented her face to the lukewarm spray and felt it wet her hair.

 More streaks of rust colored water slipped down the drain and she shuddered, turning her back on the sight and dropped the washcloth, lifting her arms, fingers attempting to comb through her hair.
 There was a thud on the other side of the bathroom door and she ignored it, still fighting with the dead cat on her head and the door opened, bringing with it a wash of cold air.
 Buffy tilted her chin, sent a tired glance toward the curtain as it was pulled back, the plastic clips making an awful grinding as they rubbed against the metal rod.